IN A WRECK?NEED A CHECK?CALL 24/7 FOR A FREE CONSULTATION 913.602.7288

 KANSAS CITY CAR ACCIDENT ATTORNEY Hundreds of Kansas City car accidents happen monthly.
 Millions of auto accidents and related injuries occur each year, across the United States.
 In 2016, the U.S. Department of Transportation's National Highway Traffic Safety Administration reported an estimated 35,200 people died, in traffic related deaths, in 2014.
 While nationwide this was only a 7.7% increase, in Kansas there was an over 8% increase in traffic related deaths.
 Auto accidents are all too frequent.
 T.Morton, Kansas personal injury lawyer, understands how difficult, and expensive, this can be for you and your loved ones.

 T.Morton, personal injury lawyer, can guide and assist you through the difficult legal process.
 Those who injured you will likely have attorneys, investigators and insurance company employees working against you.
 The goal of these individuals is to pay you as little as possible.
-Attorney T. Morton, and team, will work tirelessly to protect your interests and get you the compensation you deserve.
-Contact us now for your free consultation 913.602.7288 or complete this FORM.
+Attorney T. Morton will work tirelessly to protect your interests and get you the compensation you deserve.
+Call NOW for your free consultation 913.602.7288 or complete this FORM.

 FAULT - Auto Accidents Those using public and private roads owe a duty of care to those sharing the road with them.
 This duty extends to pedestrians and cyclists too.
 Some ways that a driver can violate this duty by acting negligently.
 Examples of negligent acts include: